iacoware/mocking-frameworks-or-manual-mocks/README.md

-# Mocking frameworks or manual mocks?
+# Mocking frameworks or manual fakes?
 ### This is the code used during SoCraTes Italy 2018

 Take a look at the stream of commits, they should make my point clearer.